Anwesha-B04/VeeHub/README.md

 - Market-driven price suggestions
 - Authentication (buyer / seller) with JWT
 - Admin / seller dashboard basics and listing management
+- Messaging / Chat feature: This project includes a built-in buyer ↔ seller messaging system so prospective buyers can contact sellers from a listing and sellers can manage conversations.

 This README explains how to run the app locally, seed demo data, and deploy (Netlify + Render).
-Replace any placeholder URLs below with your actual deployed links.

 ---